kishan-github/Splitwise/README.md

 Now you can run the executable file available in the bin folder.

-Note :- Working on to use linked list instead of arrays and change the logic to divide amount unequally based on user requirement.
+Note :- Need to start working on changing the logic to divide amount unequally based on user requirement.

 Language used - C
 Operating system - Linux